All Episodes

 It's a fantasy that offers nothing to help the middle class and demeans our tradition of being both a nation of laws and a nation of immigrants.

-Now the decision is not a full opinion, but just a one sentence line that says the judgment is affirmed by an equally divided court.
+Now, the decision is not a full opinion, but just a one-sentence line that says the judgment is affirmed by an equally divided court.

 And what that means is the fate of the president's immigration programs hinge on the next election.

-Uh that would mean they're here illegally.
+That would mean they're here illegally on paper.

 Anyway, we've got that.